 Q #33) How do you run reports from Quality Center?

 - Open the Quality Center project

 - Choose report: Analysis > reports > standard requirements report

-Ans.
-Test instance is required to run the test case in the lab.
-We can’t directly test case in the lab, instead we need to run test instance of that test case.
+Answer: A test instance is required to run the test case in the lab.
+We can’t directly run the test case in the lab, instead, we need to run a test instance of that test case.

-Ans.
-We determine the risk category for each assessment requirement under the analysis requirement, It has two factors:
+Answer: We determine the risk category for each assessment requirement under the analysis requirement.
+It depends on two factors:

 - Business Criticality

 Answer: Assessment requirement represents a requirement that is children of analysis requirement and at a lower level in a tree hierarchy.